Solar-network/docs/docs/core/transactions/intro.md

 # Solar Core v3 Transactions

-This section will help you learn about Solar transactions, their structures and the processes of serialisating and deserialising transactions.
+This section will help you learn about Solar transactions, their structures and the processes of serialising and deserialising transactions.

 ---